 The Nikon D610 has a wide sensitivity range of ISO100 to 6400 (expandable from ISO50 to ISO25,600).

 I felt comfortable delivering images shot up to ISO12,800 to clients, although some noise was definitely apparent, particularly in the shadows.
 (A swift black and white conversion makes these images look way better!)

-Click the button below to find out how cheaply you can pick a new one up from Amazon.
+Click the button above to find out how cheaply you can pick a new one up from Amazon.

 4. Canon 6D